What You Support

 Click HERE to see some examples of the controllers AbleGamers grants to people with disabilities:

-AbleGamers partners with various organizations, including hospitals and rehabilitation centers to reach many more players and provide players with a nearby location to assist in setup to enter the world of gaming.
-Partner organizations are powered by AbleGamers through initial and ongoing support/training for staff on best practices in adaptive gaming and donation of specialized controllers and other devices.
+AbleGamers partners with organizations, including hospitals and rehabilitation centers to reach more people with disabilities and provide them with a nearby location to assist in setup to enter the world of gaming.
+Partner organizations are powered by AbleGamers through initial and ongoing support and training for staff.

-With your support, we will increase the size and frequency of our partnerships to reach as many people as possible.
+With your help, we will increase the size and frequency of our partnerships to reach as many people as possible.

-Our community & inclusion program ensures that people with disabilities are included in the broader gaming community.
+Community and Inclusion programs ensure that people with disabilities are included in the broader gaming community.
 We work with players, companies, conventions, and events to provide representation and access for people with disabilities.
-By exposing and integrating people with disabilities into the video gaming community, we break stereotypes about disabilities and demonstrate the power of connection, inclusion, and accessibility.
+Exposing and integrating people with disabilities into the gaming community breaks stereotypes about disabilities.
+It also demonstrates the power of connection, inclusion, and accessibility.

-At times, Peer Counselors encounter barriers to play that cannot be addressed by current commercially available products or engineering solutions.
-Sometimes, this is because current technology is too inflexible or expensive for us to enable play.
-In other cases, the technology simply does not exist to address the needs of our players, meaning they miss out on the experience of playing with new friends and family.
+At times, Peer Counselors encounter barriers to play.
+Because sometimes current technology is too inflexible or expensive to enable play.
+In other cases, the technology simply does not exist to address the needs, so they miss out on the experience of playing and connecting with friends and family.